-After the incubation period, satisfactorily streaked plates will show a semi-confluent lawn of growth along with uniformly circular zones of inhibition around each disk; if individual colonies are observed instead than the inoculum was too light and the test must be repeated.
+After the incubation period, a confluent lawn of growth should be obtained; if individual colonies are observed instead than the inoculum was too light and the test must be repeated.
 A zone of inhibition should be observed around each antimicrobial disk.
 Using a ruler or calipers measure the zones on the back of the plate to the nearest whole millimeter.
 When measuring the zones, the plate should be held over a black, nonreflecting background, and illuminated from above.
 The zone margin or endpoint should be taken as the area showing no obvious visible growth that can be detected with the unaided eye.
-Disregard faint growth of tiny colonies that can be detected with difficulty near the edge of the obvious zone of inhibition.
+Disregard faint growth of tiny colonies that can be detected with difficulty near the edge of the obvious zone of inhibition with the exception of staphylococci and enterococci.
+In these cases, direct, transmitted light should be used to detect methicillin and vancomycin resistant strains indicated by light growth within the apparent zones of inhibition.

-To accurately determine susceptibility results, use updated CLSI tables of antimicrobial disks and interpretative standards.
+To accurately determine susceptibility results use updated CLSI tables of antimicrobial disks and interpretative standards.
+The complete standard and informational supplements can be ordered directly from the Clinical and Laboratory Standards Institute; visit clsi.org for more information.

-- Numerous factors can affect results and zone sizes: inoculum size; rate of growth; pH; length of incubation and incubation environment; disk content and drug diffusion rate; and measurement of endpoints.
-Therefore strict adherence to CLSI testing protocols are essential for obtaining accurate and reproducible results. - A maximum of 5 antimicrobial disks are prescribed for the regular 100-mm size plate.
+- With Proteus species, if the zone of inhibition is distinct enough to measure, disregard any swarming inside the zone. - Numerous factors can affect results and zone sizes: inoculum size; rate of growth; pH; length of incubation and incubation environment; disk content and drug diffusion rate; and measurement of endpoints.
+Therefore strict adherence to CLSI testing protocols are essential for obtaining accurate and reproducible results.

+A maximum of 5 antimicrobial disks are prescribed for the regular 100-mm size plates, while no more than 12 disks should be placed on the Kirby 150-mm plates.